testofthings/toolsaf/documentation/CreatingSecurityStatements.md

     file_path="../sbom.json"
 )
 ```
-The SBOM's contents can be provided either manually using the `components` parameter or in a JSON-format SPDX file via the `file_path` parameter.
+The SBOM's contents can be provided either manually using the `components` parameter or in a JSON-format standard SPDX file via the `file_path` parameter.
 The `components` parameter accepts a list of software component names.
 The minimal contents of SPDX files, referenced by `file_path`, are as follows:
 ```json
 {
     "packages": [